mikezipp/NetworkAutonoma/README.md

 1 - Install files:
     pip install netmiko tinydb pyperclip getpass

-2 - Modify .csv to desired settings
+2 - Modify .csv to add all equipment & logins that you need

 3 - "python networkautonoma.py" to launch